OMAS-IIIF/oldaplib/docs/data_organization.md

     - `ADMIN_RESOURCES`: Change permissions amd ownership of data items ("*resources*).
     - `ADMIN_MODEL`: Extend or change the data model for the given project.
     - `ADMIN_CREATE`: Create now data items ("resources") in the context of the given project.
+    - `ADMIN_LISTS`: Create, modify and delete lists and list nodes
 - `hasPermissions`: Define the *Permission Sets* a user is associated with.
 For more information about the role of *permission sets* see the chapter [Permission Concept](/permission_concept).
 The *permission sets* are items defined in the `omas:admin` graph and can be added/modified/deleted by a user that has the `ADMIN_PERMISSION_SETS` permission for the given project.

-  For a detailed description of the format of this field please see the description of the [User class](/user).
+  For a detailed description of the format of this field please see the description of the [User class](/python_docstrings/user).

 ## Permission Set

 A *permission set* is the link between the user and a data item that defines how a user is allowed to access a specific data item.
-A permission set is an item that is defined withing the `omas:admin`-graph and has the class `omas:PermissionSet`.
+A permission set is an item that is defined withing the `oldap:admin`-graph and has the class `oldap:PermissionSet`.
 User with the appropriate administrative permission may add/modify/delete permisson sets.
 The permission sets are both associated with data items/resources and user (see [Permission Concept](/permission_concept)) The following permissions are defined: